JohnMorrisonn/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge (1).md

   what is a situation where it is not appropriate?
 - What is "NewSQL", and what is it trying to achieve?

+#### Part 4 ANSWERS:

+- Part4.1 ANSWER: The tables are not directly linked but linked through an intermediary table 'Employee Territory'.
+  The relationship though is ONE to MANY as it is how many territories per employee.
+- Part4.2 ANSWER: MongoDB is used when files/documents
+  are unstructured such as lacking proper rows and columns(dictionaries) or is organized in a different manner such as graphs or images.
+  Mongo is not best when the files are in a structured table layout and/or simply do not need to be scaled.
+- Part4.3 ANSWER: NewSQL is trying to go a step above NoSQL and keep ACID guarantees.
+ACID is Atomicity, Consistency, Isolation, and Durability; key concepts that database transactions need to keep in the event of an error/malfunction.
+It is not practical for NoSQL to have these guarantees due to its flexibility.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo